-In the import direction, East Asia to Europe is the largest single trade flow, accounting for close to 40% of total containerised imports.
-For this segment, it can be seen that the year began with an increase of 5% in January, but then with the start of the pandemic affecting Chinese exports (and therefore European imports) there was a sequence of months up to April 2020 with approximately a -10% decrease in trade volume.
-As the impact spread the largest impact was then recorded in May 2020 with an -18% decrease in volume, recovering somewhat in June, and staying close to 90% of its normal level up to August.
-However from September onwards East Asian import volumes have been close to or in excess of their historical levels, ending the year nearly 8% higher for December 2020.
-Conversely, imports from North America were strong in the first quarter, but they have remained under the 85% level for most of the rest of year.
-Amongst the smaller geographical markets, North Africa has out-performed previous years, and the rest of Africa was also been close to 2018 and 2019 levels, helping to offset losses in other regions.
+In the import direction, East Asia to Central Europe is the largest single trade flow, accounting for close to 40% of total containerised imports.
+For this segment, it can be seen that the year began with an increase of 4.6% in January, but then with the start of the pandemic affecting Chinese exports there was a sequence of months up to April 2020 with approximately a -10% decrease in trade volume.
+As the impact spread the largest impact was then recorded in May 2020 with a -18% decrease in volume, recovering somewhat in June, and staying close to 90% of its normal level up to August.
+However from September 2020 onwards East Asian import volumes were close to or in excess of their historical levels, ending the year nearly 8% higher for December 2020.
+In 2021, volumes from East Asia were initially low, but recovered in March.

+Imports from North America were higher in the first quarter of 2020, but they remained under the 85% level for most of the rest of year.
+Like the Far East sector, they were low in January and February 2021, but recovering in March.
+Amongst the medium-sized geographical markets, North Africa out-performed previous years in 2020, and the rest of Africa was also been close to 2018 and 2019 levels, helping to offset losses in other regions.

-2020 Port Traffics
+2020 and 2021 Port Traffics